Skip to content

 Behavioural variant FTD

-• uncharacteristic behaviour resulting from a loss of inhibitions or increased extroversion (such as talking to strangers, making inappropriate remarks in public)
+• uncharacteristic behaviour resulting from a loss of inhibitions or increased extroversion (e.g., talking to strangers, making inappropriate remarks in public)

 • reduced interest or motivation and withdrawal from social activities

-• a loss of empathy (for example being rude, impatient, or aggressive)
+• a loss of empathy (e.g., being rude, impatient or aggressive)

-• changes in sexual behaviour (such as either more/less or inappropriate interest)
+• changes in sexual behaviour (e.g., more/less or inappropriate interest)

 • being more easily distracted

-• developing fixed routines or becoming obsessive about things and objects (for example ‘clock watching’ or hoarding objects)
+• developing fixed routines or becoming obsessive about things and objects (e.g., ‘clock watching’ or hoarding objects)

-• changes in food preferences (such as developing a sweet tooth, craving unusual foods)
+• changes in food preferences (e.g., developing a sweet tooth, craving unusual foods)

-• changes in appetite (such as overeating or drinking excessive amounts of alcohol)
+• changes in appetite (e.g., overeating or drinking excessive amounts of alcohol)

 • decreased amount of speech or repeating oneself

 Getting a diagnosis of bvFTD can be challenging because it is a rare condition.
-Also, some of the symptoms of bvFTD can be confused with other conditions, for example, psychiatric disorders such as depression; Alzheimer’s disease, and other dementias such as vascular dementia or Lewy body dementia.
+Also, some of the symptoms of bvFTD can be confused with other conditions, for example, psychiatric disorders (e.g., depression), Alzheimer’s disease or other dementias (e.g., vascular or Lewy body dementia).
 As a result, many people describe long and frustrating journeys through different medical professionals before receiving a diagnosis and sometimes they may have been misdiagnosed with another condition.

 Sore wrist